chinapedia/wikipedia.abstract.en/Page/Horror_fiction.md

 Horror after AD 1000

 The earliest recording of an official accusation of Satanism by the Church took place in Toulouse in AD 1022 against a couple of clerics.[7]
 Werewolf stories were popular in medieval French literature.
 One of Marie de France's twelve lais is a werewolf story titled "Bisclavret".
-Vlad_Tepes_coloured_drawing.png The Countess Yolande commissioned a werewolf story titled "Guillaume de Palerme".
+The Countess Yolande commissioned a werewolf story titled "Guillaume de Palerme".
 Anonymous writers penned two werewolf stories, "Biclarel" and "Melion".

 Much horror fiction derives from the cruellest personages of the 15th century.
 Dracula can be traced to the Prince of Wallachia Vlad III, whose alleged war crimes were published in German pamphlets.
 A 1499 pamphlet was published by Markus Ayrer, who is most notable for its woodcut imagery.[8]
 The alleged serial killer spree of Giles de Rais have been seen as the inspiration for "Bluebeard".[9]
 The motif of the vampiress is most notably derived from the real life noblewoman and murderess, Elizabeth Bathory, and helped usher in the emergence of horror fiction in the 18th century, such as through László Turóczi's 1729 book _Tragica Historia_.[10]

 Gothic horror in the 18th century

-Horace_Walpole.jpg wrote the first Gothic novel, _The Castle of Otranto_ (1764), initiating a new literary genre.[11]]]
+ wrote the first Gothic novel, _The Castle of Otranto_ (1764), initiating a new literary genre.[11]]]

 The 18th century saw the gradual development of Romanticism and the Gothic horror genre.
 It drew on the written and material heritage of the Late Middle Ages, finding its form with Horace Walpole's seminal and controversial 1764 novel, _The Castle of Otranto_.
 In fact, the first edition was published disguised as an actual medieval romance from Italy, discovered and republished by a fictitious translator.[12]
 Once revealed as modern, many found it anachronistic, reactionary, or simply in poor taste — but it proved immediately popular.[13] _Otranto_ inspired _Vathek_ (1786) by William Beckford, _A Sicilian Romance_ (1790), _The Mysteries of Udolpho_ (1794) and _The Italian_ (1796) by Ann Radcliffe and _The Monk_ (1797) by Matthew Lewis.[14]
 A significant amount of horror fiction of this era was written by women and marketed towards a female audience, a typical scenario of the novels being a resourceful female menaced in a gloomy castle.[15]

 Horror in the 19th century

-Mary_Wollstonecraft_Shelley_Rothwell.tif by Richard Rothwell (1840–41)]] Edgar_Allan_Poe_2.jpg The Gothic tradition blossomed into the genre that modern readers today call horror literature in the 19th century.
+by Richard Rothwell (1840–41)]] The Gothic tradition blossomed into the genre that modern readers today call horror literature in the 19th century.
 Influential works and characters that continue resonating in fiction and film today saw their genesis in the Brothers Grimm's "Hänsel und Gretel" (1812), Mary Shelley's _Frankenstein_ (1818), Washington Irving's _The Legend of Sleepy Hollow_ (1820), Jane C. Loudon's "The Mummy!: Or a Tale of the Twenty-Second Century" (1827), Victor Hugo's _The Hunchback of Notre Dame_ (1831), Thomas Peckett Prest's _Varney the Vampire_ (1847), Nathaniel Hawthorne's _The Scarlet Letter_ (1850), the works of Edgar Allan Poe, the works of Sheridan Le Fanu, Robert Louis Stevenson's _Strange Case of Dr Jekyll and Mr Hyde_ (1886), Oscar Wilde's _The Picture of Dorian Gray_ (1890), H. G. Wells' _The Invisible Man_ (1897), and Bram Stoker's _Dracula_ (1897).
 Each of these works created an enduring icon of horror seen in later re-imaginings on the page, stage and screen.[16]

 Horror in the 20th century